Universal gravothermal evolution of isolated self-interacting dark matter halos for velocity-dependent cross sections: Gravothermal Evolution of Isolated Halos

 We present a derivation of the SMFP conductivity for a general self-interaction cross section in Appendix~\ref{sec:drivation_of_the_short_mean_free_path_heat_conduction}.
 Here, we provide a more intuitive explanation of the form we adopt for $\kappa_{\rm SMFP}$.
 From Problem 1 of \S 10 Chapter 1 of~\cite{pitaevskii2012physical}, the heat conductivity can be expressed as

-where $\sigma_{\rm visc}=\int d\sigma \sin^2\theta$ is the viscosity cross section ($\theta$ is the scattering deflection angle) and $\thb{\cdot}$ denotes thermal averaging of both $\vecb{v}_{1}$ and $\vecb{v}_{2}$ over a 3D Maxwell-Boltzmann distribution with a 1D dispersion given by $v$.
-The quantity $F(v)$ is a function of the 1D velocity dispersion and does not depend on the scattering process considered.
+{where $\sigma_{\rm visc}=\int d\sigma \sin^2\theta$ is the viscosity cross section ($\theta$ is the scattering deflection angle) and the quantity $F(v)$ is a function of the 1D velocity dispersion and does not depend on the scattering process considered.
+Above $\thb{\cdot}$ denotes thermal averaging of both $\vecb{v}_{1}$ and $\vecb{v}_{2}$ over a 3D Maxwell-Boltzmann distribution with a 1D dispersion given by $v$, namely }

 By construction, the differential cross section in Eq.~\eqref{eq:dsig_dO} approaches that of a hard sphere interaction for $w\to \infty$.
 In this limit, therefore, we require that $\kappa$ approaches its well-known form $\kappa=3bv/2\sigma_0$.
 We write the velocity-dependent SMFP conductivity as